 Breaking Down the Willpower Concepts and Exercises that Lead to Stronger Determination

-My girlfriend Michelle and I have been on a fitness kick lately.
+My wife Michelle and I have been on a fitness kick lately.

-For the past three weeks we’ve gone to the gym at least four days a week (Michelle’s gone more like five or six), and we’ve been eating extremely cleanly.
+For the past three weeks we’ve worked out at least four days a week (Michelle’s gone more like five or six), and we’ve been eating extremely cleanly.

 A Sobering Realization

 See, I love indulging in a good, hoppy IPA or a fine glass of wine.

 I spent the past summer barbecuing on the patio and washing my grilled fare down with a glass of one or the other (or occasionally both).

 And while it’s undoubtedly a delicious way to spend an evening, I also recognize that it’s not the most helpful for my self-improvement efforts.

 For the most part I enjoyed my libations in moderation, but every once in awhile I’d have one more beer than I probably needed—and I’d feel the effects of that choice the next morning.

 Instead of getting up early to hit the gym I’d sleep in, ruining my morning routine and leaving me a lot less likely to achieve my goals that day.